thomasbrus/decision-tree/README.md

 ## Features

-- [x] Classify discrete and continuous attributes
+- [x] Handles discrete and continuous attributes
-- [x] Serialization from and to JSON
 - [x] No dependencies
+- [ ] Serialization from and to JSON
+- [ ] Ability to specify number of concurrent workers